az-digital/az_quickstart/README.md

 * How to [submit a pull request](https://github.com/az-digital/az_quickstart/blob/main/CONTRIBUTING.md#pull-requests)
 * [Local development](https://github.com/az-digital/az_quickstart/blob/main/CONTRIBUTING.md#local-development)

+### Creating Issues and Pull Requests

+Create an issue in the associated repository to a request a change.
+That issue can then be added to a milestone to plan work for a future release.

+Create a pull request (PR) to change the code within a specific repository.
+PRs often have an issue associated with them, but not always (like in the case of dependabot making PRs).
+When possible, always link an issue to a PR.

+Projects are created in conjunction with specific releases -- patch, minor, or major.
+All PRs must be added to at least one project to indicate the associated Quickstart release.
+These projects will aid in advance planning of release testing, writing release notes, etc.

 ## Where to Install Your Quickstart Site

 The University's Campus Web Services group provides ready-to-use sites based on